zlogic/mendix-docs/content/en/docs/releasenotes/control-center/_index.md

 #### New Features

-* We have enhanced Software Composition to include marketplace-related metadata.
-You can now view this additional information on both the [All Components](/control-center/software-composition/#all-components) page and the [company summary](/control-center/software-composition/#component-summary) page for a more comprehensive overview of your components.
+* We enhanced Software Composition to include marketplace-related metadata.
+You can now view this additional information on both the [All Components](/control-center/software-composition/#all-components) page and the [Company Summary](/control-center/software-composition/#component-summary) page for a more comprehensive overview of your components.

 ### November 3, 2024